sungnga/react-revents/README.md

   - In the profileReducer function:
     - Add another case in the switch statement for LISTEN_TO_SELECTED_USER_PROFILE action type
       - This action returns as an object, the existing state and the selectedUserProfile state property of payload
-      - When this action is dispatched, selectedUserProfile property in the store will contain the selected user profile from Firestore
+      - When this action is dispatched, selectedUserProfile property in the profileReducer redux store will contain the selected user profile from Firestore
     ```javascript
     case LISTEN_TO_SELECTED_USER_PROFILE:
       return {